-PURSUANT to the provisions of the Semiahmoo First Nation Property Taxation Law, 2016, taxes in the amount of \\\\\\ dollars (\$\\\\) are hereby levied with respect to the above-noted interest in land.
+PURSUANT to the provisions of the Halalt First Nation Property Taxation Law, 2023, taxes in the amount of dollars (\$ ) are hereby levied with respect to the above-noted interest.

-All taxes are due and payable on or before July 2.
+All taxes are due and payable on or before \\\\\\.
 Payments for unpaid taxes, penalties and interest are past due and must be paid immediately.